codingakatsuki/codingakatsuki/README.md

 Copy ssh keygen and replace your email
 Eval $(ssh-agent -s)
 Ssh-add ~/.ssh/id_rsa
+Adding a new SSH key to your GitHub account
 Cat ~/.ssh/id_rsa.pub
 Copy key
 And pest on new ssh key